The Perfect Ireland and Scotland Itinerary

 This day-by-day itinerary for Scotland and Ireland can be done in any order.
 I’ve tried to lay it out in what to me is a logical order that begins in Dublin but you could do the reverse and head to Scotland first.
 Just make sure you book your flights correctly – so fly into Dublin fly out of Edinburgh for example.

-Ireland and Scotland Itinerary – Ireland road trip
+Ireland Scotland Itinerary – Ireland road trip

 Ireland will take a lifetime to explore but this part of the itinerary focuses on some of your potential bucket list places to see.
 These are some of the most iconic Irish attractions to see on your vacation.

 For the first day of your Scotland and Ireland vacation, you will probably arrive in Dublin early in the morning.
 Take public transport or a taxi to your hotel and drop your luggage off until you can check in.
 Make sure you changed your watch time to Irish and then simply relax and explore Dublin as if you didn’t have jet lag.
-Book a hop on hop off bus ahead of time and bring your printed tickets with you.
+Book a hop on hop off bus tour ahead of time and bring your printed tickets with you.

 On the hop on hop-off buses, you can simply relax and see the lay of the land and if you feel up to it jump off and visit the sites you want to.
 I like to take the full route and then on the second way around jump off at the specific sites I want to see.
 I find that this is a great way to see what sites are close enough to walk to.